Tooppa/alumni-network/README.md

 npm install
 ```

+3. Go to queries folder and update querys to match your backend solutions.

-3. Start the development server
+4. Start the development server

 ```sh
 npm run dev
 ```

-4. To see the application, open your browser and navigate to
+5. To see application open your browser and navigate to

 ```sh
 localhost:3000